Let’s talk about content marketing.

 The axiom in purchasing these days is “buy local”.
 For marketing?
 It will be “be local”.

 The Internet of Things means your content will be delivered via channels outside the usual social media platforms and websites.

-~Jesse Greenberg, chief strategy officer at Ackerman McQueen
+~Jesse Greenberg, former chief strategy officer at Ackerman McQueen

 Businesses are moving away from company-focused content and towards content that is tailor-made – sometimes down to the individual level – for the customer.
 Relevant to them.
 Personalized to them.
 Useful to them.

 That’s the present and future of content marketing.

 Getting in on content marketing trends is good.
 Do that.

 Getting in on the ground floor by anticipating the next trend is even better.
 Do that, too.
 The signs are there.
 All you have to do create it.

 Have I missed anything?
 What do you see as the biggest trends in content marketing for 2021?
 What predictions do you have about the future?